bucketfulofsunshine/peacespeaker/README.md

 ### Q: Where can I start the quest?

-A: Explore Waukeen's Promenade after escaping Irenicus' Dungeon.
-Speak to the Twitchy Cowled One before leaving or the quest cannot be started.
+A: Explore Waukeen's Promenade after escaping Irenicus' Dungeon & speak to the Twitchy Cowled One.

 ### Q: How do I report bugs or suggest improvements?